jestann/bloc-chat/README.md

 $ grunt
 ```

 This runs a server on port 8080 with live reloading for development.
-It copies files to the dist directory which it serves, using [Grunt Hapi](https://github.com/athieriot/grunt-hapi) based on [HapiJS](http://hapijs.com/).
+It copies files to the dist directory which it serves using [Grunt Hapi](https://github.com/athieriot/grunt-hapi) based on [HapiJS](http://hapijs.com/).

 ### Database Authentication